Last Updated on January 18, 2023

 “War makes monsters of us all.” — George R. R. Martin, A Song of Ice & Fire

 The official A Game of Thrones: The Board Game is inspired by an older game called Diplomacy.
 Any fan of the series will know that the war in Westeros is clearly heavily diplomatic, and usually violent and bloody.
-Alliances come and go and usually at the worst possible moment for those involved.
+Alliances come and go and are usually at the worst possible moment for those involved.

 You could spend the first half of a round convincing a player to march with you against your enemies only to find your stronghold besieged by your “allies”.
 It’s happened to me before and will most likely happen again.